Dino Merlin: Early years

 Although Dervišhalidović's mother was against the idea of her son being a musician, she helped him buy his first guitar when he was 12 years old.
 He penned his first song at 14 years old.
-Dervišhalidović was mostly self-taught, although he did take a few lessons from an older neighbor named Mirsad.
+Dervišhalidović was mostly self-taught, although he did take a few lessons from an older neighbour named Mirsad.
 Mirsad's younger brother, Mensur Lutvica, played the keyboard and attended the same school as Dervišhalidović.
 They soon became friends and eventually became the founding members of the later band 'Merlin'.
 Lutvica began accompanying Dervišhalidović while performing on the streets of Sarajevo.

 Dervišhalidović was heavily influenced by the Yugoslavian musicians Bijelo Dugme, Zdravko Čolić, Kemal Monteno, and Toma Zdravković, among others.
 He entered several music competitions covering their songs.
 He later became close friends with Goran Bregović, the founder and primary songwriter of Bijelo Dugme.

 After enrolling in university, Dervišhalidović formed a band with Lutvica on keyboard, Amir "Tula" Bjelanović on guitar, Džafer Saračević on drums, and Enver Milišić on bass guitar.
 Each of the five put a paper with their idea for a band name in a hat; the name "Merlin" was pulled and chosen as the name of the band.